diegopau/chattyhive-blog/config/public/wp-content/plugins/backupwordpress/readme.txt

 3. Easily manage exclude rules and see exactly which files are included and excluded from your backup.

 == Changelog ==

+#### 2.6

+* It's now possible to choose the time and day that your schedule will run on.
+* Introduces several new unit tests around schedule timings.
+* Fixes a bug that could cause the hourly schedule to run constantly.
+* Improved the layout of the Constants help panel.
+* If the backup root directory is unreadable then the plugin will no longer function.
+* Update the backups table match the standard WordPress table styles.
+* Improved styling for the settings dialogue.
+* Improved styling for the Server Info help tab.
+* /s/back ups/backups.
+* Remove Deprecated call to `screen_icon`.
+* Updated French translation.
+* Update the `WP CLI` command to use the new method for registering command.
+* Reload the schedules when re-setting up the default schedules so they show up straight away.
+* s/dpesnt't/doesn't.
+* Only show the estimated total schedule size when editing an existing schedule.
+* Stop stripping 0 from the minutes on hourly backups so that backups at 10 (& 20, etc.) past the hour correctly show.
+* Disable buttons whilst ajax requests are running.
+* Move spinners outside the buttons as they didn't look very good inside.
+* Improve the detection of the home path on multisite installs which have WordPress in a subdirectory.
+* Track the time that the running backup is started and display how long a backup has been running for.
+* Fix an issue that meant it wasn't possible to run multiple manual backups at the same time.
+* Many other minor improvements.

+#### 2.5

+* BackUpWordPress now requires WordPress 3.7.1 as a minimum.
+* Remove some old back-compat code that was required because we supported older WP versions.
+* It's now possible to change the email address that notification emails are sent from using the `hmbkp_from_email` filter.
+* The spinner is now retina!
+* Close the PHP Session before starting the backup process to work around the 1 request per session issue.
+Backup status will now work on sites which happen to call `session_start`.
+* Pass `max_execution_time` and the BackUpWordPress Plugin version back to support. * Include the users real name in support requests
+* Stop passing `$_SERVER` with support requests as it can contain things like `.htaccess` passwords on some server configurations.
+* Improve the display of the server info in the enable support popup.
+* New screenshots
+* Use `wp_safe_redirect` for internal redirects.
+* Use `wp_is_writable` instead of `is_writable`.

+#### 2.4.2

+* In WordPress Multisite the backups admin page is now located in Network admin instead of the wp-admin of the main site.
+* Fixed an issue with the new intercom support integration that could cause loading the backups page to timeout
+* Fixed 3 stray PHP warnings.
+* BackUpWordPress will now always be loaded before any BackUpWordPress Extensions.
+* Fixed an issue that could cause a long modal (excludes) to show underneath the WP admin bar.

 #### 2.4.1